SightLine Partners

 Series D in 2017

-Vapotherm, Inc. is a medical technology company based in Exeter, New Hampshire, specializing in the development and commercialization of proprietary Hi-VNI technology products designed to treat respiratory distress in patients of all ages.
-The company offers a range of Precision Flow systems, including Precision Flow Hi-VNI, Precision Flow Plus, Precision Flow Classic, and Precision Flow Heliox, which deliver heated, humidified, and oxygenated air at high velocity through small-bore nasal interfaces.
-Additionally, Vapotherm provides various companion products such as the Vapotherm Transfer Unit for patient mobility, the Q50 compressor for compressed air supply, and specialized adaptors and cannulas to enhance treatment delivery.
-The company also produces disposable patient circuits for aerosol nebulization and Oxygen Assist Modules to help maintain target oxygen levels.
-Vapotherm primarily sells its products to hospitals in the United States and through distributors in select international markets.
-Founded in 1993, Vapotherm aims to improve clinical outcomes and enhance the quality of life for patients.
+Vapotherm, Inc. is a medical technology company based in Exeter, New Hampshire, specializing in the development and commercialization of proprietary Hi-VNI technology products designed to treat patients experiencing respiratory distress.
+The company offers a range of Precision Flow systems, including Precision Flow Hi-VNI, Precision Flow Plus, Precision Flow Classic, and Precision Flow Heliox, which deliver heated, humidified, and oxygenated air at high velocities through a small-bore nasal interface.
+In addition to these systems, Vapotherm provides various companion products, such as the Vapotherm Transfer Unit for patient mobility, the Q50 compressor for air supply, and aerosol delivery accessories.
+The company aims to enhance clinical outcomes while improving patient comfort and compliance, and it primarily sells its products to hospitals through a direct sales organization in the United States and select international distributors.
+Founded in 1993, Vapotherm continues to focus on innovative solutions that enhance the quality of life for patients of all ages.

 Vapotherm